 Next.js Routing: A Complete Beginner Guide

 What Is Routing?

 Routing is all about deciding how an application should react when a user asks for a specific URL.
-When someone clicks a link or enters a URL in their browser, routing figures out which code, usually in the form of a component or handler, should run to create the right response.
+When someone clicks a link or enters a URL in their browser, routing figures out which code, usually a component or handler, should run to create the right response.

+Next.js Routing: A Complete Beginner Guide